travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 ### Build pipeline

+Our goal is to create a Azure pipeline process to build docs automatically.
+The flow would be:

+1. Code or author comments in code.

+2. Check in changes.

+3. A pipeline automatically build upon detected changes to code.

-Our first steps in devops land went something like this:
+TO approach this goal, our first steps in devopsland went something like this:

 1. Go to [Azure devops][devops].